 11 tracks, run time: 48:18

-I was eight years old when I first heard the music of Alice Cooper, thanks to his now-infamous 1978 appearance on TV's The Muppet Show.
-It was one of my first experiences with "hard rock" music, and while my parents were mortified by the presence of this ghoulishly face-painted rocker on a normally "safe," family-friendly show, my youthful curiosity was piqued.
+I was eight years old when I first heard the music of Alice Cooper, thanks to his 1978 appearance on The Muppet Show.
+My parents were mortified by the presence of this ghoulishly face-painted rocker on a normally "safe," family-friendly show, but my youthful curiosity was piqued.
 I was both unnerved and fascinated by Alice as he performed "Welcome to My Nightmare" and "School's Out" (backed by an assortment of Jim Henson's monstrous Muppet creations), and I had to learn more!

 It wasn't till many years later that I finally got the full Alice Cooper treatment when I saw him live in concert.
-It was the summer of 1991 and Alice was part of a heavy-metal package tour dubbed "Operation Rock 'n' Roll" which also featured Judas Priest, Motorhead, Dangerous Toys and Metal Church.
-I was still not much more than a casual Alice fan at the time, but I walked out of the show that night singing his praises, because he totally blew away the rest of the bands on the bill.
-In fact, I'd go so far as to say that Alice Cooper put on the single best stage show that I have ever witnessed.
-(It was better than KISS, better than Iron Maiden, better than every other so-called "theatrical" rock band out there.)
+It was the summer of 1991 and Alice was part of a heavy-metal package tour dubbed "Operation Rock 'n' Roll" with Judas Priest, Motorhead, Dangerous Toys and Metal Church.
+I was still not much more than a casual Alice fan at the time, but he absolutely wiped the floor with rest of the bill.
+In fact, I'd go so far as to say that Alice Cooper put on the single best stage show that I have ever witnessed -- better than KISS, better than Iron Maiden, better than every other so-called "theatrical" rock band out there.
 I've seen a lot of bands, before and since, but when it comes to stage craft nobody beats the Coop.
-In other words, bow down to the Detroit-born son of a preacher man formerly known as Vincent Furnier, mother@#$%'ers!!
+In other words, bow down to the Detroit-born son of a preacher man formerly known as Vincent Furnier, motherf***ers!!

 Dee Snider - "Go To Hell"